WickrInc/wickrio_web_interface/README.md

 To get started with the WickrIO Web API Interface:

+First, you would need to setup your system, download and install Docker and run the WickrIO Docker container.
+Full instructions on how to do so are available here: https://wickrinc.github.io/wickrio-docs/#wickr-io-getting-started

 ## Configuration:
 Run configure.sh after installing the Web API Interface software module, it will propmpt you to configure several properties that are needed to access the URL endpoints.
 The WickrIO console will walk you through entering the following values:
 1. BOT_USERNAME = This is the username of the WickrIO client.
 If prompted enter that value.